Office of the Vice-Chancellor

 Profile of Pln.
 Prof. Emmanuel Kanchebe Derbile

-Prof. E K Derbile has over 24years work experience in academia, rising through the various academic ranks in the University system.
+Prof. E K. Derbile has over 24 years work experience in academia, rising through the various academic ranks in the University system from 1999 to date.
 He is currently a Professor of Development Planning in the Department of Planning (DoP) in the University.
 He has taught several courses both at the undergraduate and postgraduate levels.
-He has also successfully supervised several undergraduate student theses, 25 M.Phil theses and 4 Ph.Ds.
-He is currently supervising a couple of masters and Ph.D student theses.
+He has also successfully supervised several undergraduate student theses, 27 M.Phil theses and 4 Ph.Ds.
+He is currently supervising a couple of masters and Ph.D students.

-Prof. E.K Derbile has extensive experience in academic administration.
-He is currently the Foundation Pro-Vice Chancellor and Acting Vice Chancellor of the University.
+Prof. E.K.
+Derbile has extensive experience in academic administration.
+He served as the Foundation Pro Vice-Chancellor of the University.
 He was appointed to this position in July, 2020 by the Governing Council of the University to support the establishment of the new University.
-He has since played a key role in supporting the Foundation Vice-Chancellor (IVC) and management address some critical and strategic needs, including, restructuring of the university, accreditation and running of academic programmes, development of the University Statutes and other important policies.
+He played a key role in supporting the Foundation Vice-Chancellor and Management address some critical and strategic needs, including, restructuring of the University, accreditation and running of academic programmes, development of the University Statutes and other important policies.
 He has also managed the inception of new Faculties and Schools, supporting their set-ups and managing their take-offs until substantive Deans were appointed.
 These include the School of Education and Life-Long Learning (SoELL), Faculty of Public Policy and Governance (FPPG), and the School of Graduate Studies and Research (SGSR).
-He is currently playing a similar role in the set-up and management of the School of Law (SoL).
+He is currently playing a similar role in the set-up and management of the School of Law.

-Prior to his current roles, Prof. E. K. Derbile also served as Acting Principal of the Wa Campus of the University for Development Studies (UDS) during which he played a leadership role in its transition from a campus of the University for Development Studies to a full-fledged University.
+Prior to his most recent appointment, Prof. E. K. Derbile served as Acting Principal of the Wa Campus of the University for Development Studies (UDS) during which he played a leadership role in its transition from a campus of the University for Development Studies to a full-fledged University.
 Prior to that, he served as Dean of Faculty for two-terms (6-years), Vice-Dean, Head of Department, Coordinator of Postgraduate Programmes and Coordinator for Community Outreach Programmes.
-He has also served as Member of the Governing Council of the UDS and currently the UBIDS Council.
-He has extensive experience serving on almost all boards and committees key to University governance – at the UDS and now at UBIDS.
+He has also served as Member of the Governing Council of the UDS and currently the SDD-UBIDS Council.
+He has extensive experience serving on almost all boards and committees key to University governance – at the UDS and now at SDD-UBIDS.
 Prof. E.K Derbile has led and co-led a number of grantmanship initiatives since 2004 attracting various funding to support research and development of the University.
-He has led eight (8) projects andco-led or supported three (3) projects including research, scholarship for students and institutional development projects that have supported the growth and internationalization of the University in many different ways.
-From 2013 to 2016, he served as the Innovations Officer for the Resilient Africa Network (RILab) project lab at UDS, a project with a partnership of 20 Sub-Saharan African universities together with Stanford University Tulane University and the Center for Strategic and International Studies (CSIS) in the US with funding from USAID.
+He has led eight (8) projects and co-led or supported three (3) projects in the areas of research, scholarship for students and institutional development – projects that have supported the growth and internationalization of the University in many different ways.
+From 2013 to 2016, he served as the Innovations Officer for the Resilient Africa Network (RILab) project lab at UDS, a project with a partnership of 20 Sub-Saharan African universities together with Stanford University, Tulane University and the Center for Strategic and International Studies (CSIS) in the US with funding from USAID.